tytydraco/yessleep/out/Creature.md

  He immediately scrambled to his feet, not even bothering to fully dress himself beforehand.
 Once he was up, he practically dragged me off of the couch and forced me up as well..
 “What the hell Julian?!”
 I shouted, but he wasn’t listening.

 He turned on the light, temporarily blinding me for a second and frantically began pointing out the glass, patio doors.
-I spun around, expecting to see some ax-wielding killer, but there was nothing.
+I spun around, expecting to see some axe-wielding killer, but there was nothing.
 Absolutely nothing.

 “There was someone out there!” he yelled, his face now directly against the glass, peering out.
 I let out a loud sigh.
-“Babe, you’re imagining it,” I said, my hands now frantically re-dressing myself.
+“Babe, you’re imagining it.”
+I said, my hands frantically re-dressing myself.

 Julian ran back over to me, his face red and sweaty, “What about that sound?”
 He asked, his eyes darting back and forth between me and the door, “I know you heard that too.”
 I let out another sigh.